Query Logic.

 ✗ INSUFFICIENT DATA

-- Pump lacks complete performance point data
+- Pump lacks complete performance point data for interpolation

 SPECIAL QUERY MODES